-Where any tree work is needed, this work will be in accordance with British Standard 3998 - 2010 (Tree Work - Recommendations).
+A list of all tree works that are required (including trees to be removed) is included in the tree table at Appendix B. Where any tree work is needed, this work MUST be in accordance with British Standard 3998 - 2010 (Tree Work - Recommendations).